 A decade after the adoption of the CRPD and with the new Sustainable Develoment Goals, we are seizing the opportunity to ensure that persons with disabilities are at decision-making tables.
 Our pathway to change puts together how we are resourcing, strengthening, and connecting DPOs to contribute to development and achievement of rights.

-Since 2008, The Disability Rights Fund has resourced the disability movement in 32 countries around the world.
+Since 2008, The Disability Rights Fund has resourced the disability movement in 34 countries around the world.
+The Disability Rights Fund grants are searchable on the Foundation Center’s interactive website and can be found on DRF’s countries page.